 Find out what the typical degree level is for community organization careers below.

 |Less than a High School Diploma||3.4%|

 |High School Diploma - or the equivalent (for example, GED)||18.4%|

 |Associate’s Degree (or other 2-year degree)||9.2%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||3.9%|

 Online Community Organization & Advocacy Programs

-In the 2018-2019 academic year, 145 schools offered some type of community organization and advocacy program.
+In 2018-2019, 145 schools offered a community organization program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|